Follow our top tips to keep you and your family safe over the holidays from the twelve mishaps of Christmas!

 Never drink and drive.

 Glass and fragile decorations should be out of reach of toddlers and pets.
-Novelty decorations, such as stuffed Santas, reindeer and snowmen may look like toys do not have to comply with toy safety standards and may be dangerous.
+Novelty decorations, such as stuffed Santas, reindeer and snowmen that may look like toys do not have to comply with toy safety standards and may be dangerous.
 Keep them out of the reach of children and make sure you know what to do if your child does start choking.

 Small parts from toys or gadgets, novelties from crackers or even burst balloons can easily become a choking hazard for children.